ichard26/ichard26/README.md

 Hello!
 I’m Richard.
 I go by `ichard26` on the internet.
 My pronouns are he/they.

-> **Side-note:** I do like flowers, so my username/nick may be flower related from time to time.

-You may know me if you frequent the Python code quality space as I co-maintain your friendly code formatter, [Black]!
-I also co-maintain [bandersnatch].
-As maintainer, I like to focus on maintenance, documentation, and PR review.
-On top of that, I’m also staff on the [Python Discord server][pydis].
+You may know me if you frequent the Python code quality space as I used to co-maintain your friendly code formatter, [Black]!
+I also (kinda) co-maintained [bandersnatch].
+Currently, I'm on the [mypyc] core team and I’m also staff on the [Python Discord server][pydis].

 I’m a hobby Python developer and OSS contributor, but I dabble in C and front-end web development from time to time.
 Project-wise, tooling and language dev projects are my favourite.
 When I’m not doing development work, I like to take